emontecalvo/myBlogRedux/README.md

 ```

 ### Development Roadmap
-Plans to add to this blog at a later date are below:
+Plans to add to this project at a later date are below:

 * Add authentication
   * Authentication without React-router